SangarDev/movie-explorer/README.md

 # Live Demo: https://sangardev.github.io/movie-explorer/

-### ⚠️ Warning: Get your own OMDb API key before running this project
+### ⚠️ Warning: If you fork or download this project, you must get your own OMDb API key and replace it in the code before running it locally.

 ## 🚀 Features
 - Search movies by title